gusaln/expense-tracker/docs/design.md

 ### Storage

 For storage, I squashed all the transactions in one table and use the `transactions.type` column to tell them apart.
-Which means I do not have to unite them when querying all the transactions that happend in a period, but it is still simply to filter them by type.
+Which means I do not have to unite them when querying all the transactions that happened in a period, but it is still simple to filter them by type.

 ![Storage diagram](design.assets/expense-tracker-storage.svg)